MAML is a Noisy Contrastive Learner in Classification: Experimental Results

+In Eq.~\eqref{eq:inner_loop_update_linear} and Eq.~\eqref{eq: inner loop FC update: i step}, we show that the features of the support data are added to the linear layer in the inner loop.
+Larger number of inner loop update steps can better offset the effect of interference brought by a non-zeroed linear layer.
+In other words, when the models are trained with the zeroing trick, a larger number of inner loop updates can not bring any benefit.
+We validate this intuition in Figure~\ref{fig:update_steps} under a 5-way 1-shot setting.
+In the original FOMAML, the models trained with a single inner loop update step (denoted as red curve) converge slower than those trained with update step of $7$ (denoted as purple curve).
+On the contrary, when the models are trained with the zeroing trick, models with various inner loop update steps converge at the same speed.

-\subsection{Effect of initialization and the zeroing trick}
+\subsection{Effect of Initialization and the Zeroing Trick}

-In Equation~\ref{eq:Outer_CrossEntropy_Encoder}, we observe an interference term derived from the historical task features or random initialization.
-We validate our formula by examining the effects of (1) reducing the norm of the linear layer at initialization and check if there are improvements in the testing profile during training; (2) applying the zeroing trick (i.e. zeroing the linear layer after each outer loop update) which forces the model to forget the information of previous query features.
-We experiment with 5-way 1-shot/5-shot settings using FOMAML on the miniImagenet dataset.

-From Figure~\ref{fig:Initialization}, the testing accuracy is higher when the norm of the linear layer at initialization is lower.
-Compared to random initialization, reducing the norm via down-scaling the weight of the linear layer by $0.7$ yields visible differences in testing performance.
+In Eq.~\eqref{eq:contrastive_fomaml}, we observe an interference derived from the historical task features or random initialization.
+We validate our formula by examining the effects of (1) reducing the norm of $\mathbf{w}^0$ at initialization and (2) applying the zeroing trick.
+From Figure~\ref{fig:Initialization}, the performance is higher when the initial norm of $\mathbf{w}^0$ is lower.
+Compared to random initialization, reducing the norm via down-scaling $\mathbf{w}^0$ by $0.7$ yields visible differences.
+Besides, the testing accuracy of MAML with zeroing trick (the purple curve) outperforms that of original MAML.

-As for the case of zeroing the linear layer per outer loop (the purple curve), the resultant testing accuracy outperforms that of the models with randomly initialized linear layer.
-The results with SOMAML are shown in Figure~\ref{fig:FOMAML and SOMAML}.